-C. A student will receive a certificate of academic achievement only if they earn the appropriate number of credits required by the district, complete a culminating project, complete the high school and beyond plan; and meet the reading, writing and math standards on the high school WASL statewide assessment or an appropriate alternative assessment.
+C. required for a regular high school diploma.
+A student will receive a certificate of academic achievement (CAA) only if they (1) earn the appropriate number of credits required by the district, (2) complete a culminating project, (3) complete the high school and beyond plan; (4) and meet the reading, writing and math standards on the high school WASL or an appropriate alternative assessment.

-Students qualifying for special education services will earn a certificate of individual achievement as determined by their individual education plan.
+Students qualifying for special education services willmay earn a certificate of individual achievement (CIA) as determined by their individual education plan.